zhuchcn/exceRNApipeline/README.md

 ### exogenous mapping

-Set the `exogouns_mapping` to false if you only want to map to the human genome.
+Set the `exogenous_mapping` to false if you only want to map to the human genome.

 ### scratch

-Depend on your HPC setting, some allow users to use a `/scratch` folder on each node to avoid too much IO.
+Depends on your HPC, some allow users to use a `/scratch` folder on each node to avoid too much IO.
 If your HPC does not use `/scratch`, turn the `use_scratch` off by setting it to `false`.

 ### genomes and annotations